 Why does apnoea of prematurity occur?

-There a renumber of theories but one suggestion is that there is altered sensitivity of central and peripheral chemoreceptors to either carbon dioxide or oxygen.
-Xanthines, in the form of theophylline or caffeine, act as central respiratory stimulants with the later having less peripheral effects than theophylline.
+There are number of theories, but one suggestion is that there is altered sensitivity of central and peripheral chemoreceptors to either carbon dioxide or oxygen.
+Xanthines, in the form of theophylline or caffeine, act as central respiratory stimulants with the later having fewer peripheral effects than theophylline.
 Caffeine therapy reduces the frequency of apnoeic episodes and reduces the need for mechanical ventilation.
 It has also been shown to reduce the incidence of bronchopulmonary dysplasia as a form of ventilator induced lung injury.
-It’ use may alsoreduce the incidence of retinopathy of prematurity (again due to decreased ventilation/oxygen exposure).
+Its use may also reduce the incidence of retinopathy of prematurity (again due to decreased ventilation/oxygen exposure).
 But it is not without potential harms.

 Adenosine has been shown to preserve cerebral ATP levels and be neuro-protective in hypoxic animal models.
 Could the use of adenosine receptor blocking agents (e.g. caffeine) have long term deleterious effects on brain function?
 One study of over 900 infants found no increase in ultrasonographic indices of brain damage between neonates that receives caffeine and those that did not.

 Just as stimulants are used in the treatment of hyper-activity disorders, caffeine has been trialed for use in children who display post-sedation paradoxical hyperactivity.
 Although relatively uncommon the degree or irritability and agitation can be a challenge to manage.
 In a study of children that received sedation for radiological imaging, those that received either IV caffeine recovered from their agitation much faster than those that were left alone to recover naturally.